nabil828/comp4537-f22/Assignments/A2/readme.md

 ``` -->

 # Testing / Error Handling
 - Proper access scenarios:
   - A user register, log in, and access protected routes successfully.
   - Same user log in and fail to access admin-protected routes.
+  - *Admin* user should be able to access admin-protected routes.
-  - After logout, a user cannot access a protected route even with a valid token.
+  - After logout, a user cannot access a protected route.
+  - After re-login, the user should receive the same token from the first login and be able to access protected routes.
-- Improper access scenarios: The following events should be handled as exceptions:
+- Improper access scenarios: The following scenarios should be handled as *exceptions*:
   - While trying to log in,
     - a user was not found in DB
     - password is incorrect